Chronic inflammatory demyelinating polyneuropathy is thought to be caused by an autoimmune reaction that damages the myelin sheath around nerves.

 (See also Overview of the Peripheral Nervous System Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more .)

 As in Guillain-Barré syndrome, an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more , is thought to be involved.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , is thought to be involved.
 The body's immune system attacks the myelin sheath, which surrounds the nerve and enables nerve impulses to travel quickly.